Whether you are an entry or professional sushi chef, you will definitely need a sushi knife to assist in the preparation of sushi.

 - Razor-sharp, high-carbon steel material,

-- The stainless steel material resists rust, corrosion, and discoloration
+- The stainless steel blade is rust-free and prevents discoloration

 - Limited Lifetime warranty